 Spreadsheets aren’t only not scalable, but they’re not living, breathing accounts of your compliance posture.
-When using spreadsheets, you need to do heavy lifting to make the reports you need, and the idea of ‘continuous compliance’ is out of sight.
+When using spreadsheets, you need to do the heavy lifting to make the reports you need, and the idea of ‘continuous compliance’ is out of sight.
 Measurability is difficult if you’re filling in cells as accounts of control requirements and remediation steps.
-Massive spreadsheets are left open on desktop computers, and one after another the requirements are assessed and potential risks are identified.
+Massive spreadsheets are left open on desktop computers, and one after another, the requirements are assessed, and potential risks are identified.

 On the other end of the spectrum, we have complex solutions.
-These solutions have their place, but for the assessment aspect of GRC (Governance, Risk and Compliance), they fall short.
+These solutions have their place, but for the assessment aspect of GRC (Governance, Risk, and Compliance), they fall short.
 With more and more automation working its way into technology solutions, you would assume they’d have their fair share of automation as well.
-Unfortunately, this isn’t the case and at CyberSaint, we’ve seen large organizations come to us because their heavily configured, hard-to-implement solution just isn’t doing it for them.
-Quick, agile, automated assessments that allows for continuous compliance and company-wide workflow is what they want, but not what they’ve experienced.
+Unfortunately, this isn’t the case, and at CyberSaint, we’ve seen large organizations come to us because their heavily configured, hard-to-implement solution just isn’t doing it for them.
+Quick, agile, automated assessments that allow for continuous compliance and company-wide workflow are what they want, but not what they’ve experienced.

-Neither of these methods empower teams to implement agile and widely-understood assessment processes, continuous compliance or to truly measure their compliance posture.
+Neither of these methods empowers teams to implement agile and widely-understood assessment processes, continuous compliance, or to truly measure their compliance posture.

 It’s Time to Come Out of The Dark Ages.